PaloAltoNetworks/ansible-pan/docs/modules/panos_security_rule_module.rst

     <td>no</td>
     <td>None</td>
         <td></td>
-        <td><div>Device groups are used for the Panorama interaction with Firewall(s).
+        <td><div>- Device groups are used for the Panorama interaction with Firewall(s).
 The group must exists on Panorama.
-If device group is not define we assume that we are contacting Firewall.</div>        </td></tr>
+If device group is not define we assume that we are contacting Firewall.
+    </div>        </td></tr>
                 <tr><td>file_blocking<br/><div style="font-size: small;"></div></td>
     <td>no</td>
     <td>None</td>